Open-STEM/IntroToRoboticsV2/course/line_following/on_off_control.rst

 * If the sensor reads closer to black, that means we're too far to the right, so we need to turn slightly to the left.

 And that's it!
-We want to keep polling (getting the value of) the reflectance sensor quickly, and at each time determine whether it's closer to white (with a value less than 0.5) or closer to black (with a value greater than 0.5), and depending on the result, either set the motor to turn right (set left motor speed to be faster than right) or turn left (set right motor speed to be faster than left).
+We want to keep reading values from the reflectance sensor quickly, and at each time determine whether it's closer to white (with a value less than the threshold) or closer to black (with a value greater than 0.5), and depending on the result, either set the motor to turn right (set left motor speed to be faster than right) or turn left (set right motor speed to be faster than left).